appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 ## Overview

 In this section, you will see how to configure Nginx as a reverse proxy.
-At the end, you will be able to access the Appcircle Testing Distribution and Enterprise Appstore from the internet.
+At the end, you will be able to access the Appcircle Testing Distribution and Enterprise App Store from the internet.

 In enterprise environments, all incoming requests from the internet to the Appcircle server are blocked by default.
-If you want to access the Appcircle Testing Distribution and Enterprise Appstore from the internet, you should create a reverse proxy which accepts requests from the internet and forwards requests to the Appcircle server.
+If you want to access the Appcircle Testing Distribution and Enterprise App Store from the internet, you should create a reverse proxy which accepts requests from the internet and forwards requests to the Appcircle server.

-As a result, your Testing Distribution users and Enterprise Appstore users can access the resources like `apk` and `ipa` files in the Appcircle server.
+As a result, your Testing Distribution users and Enterprise App Store users can access the resources like `apk` and `ipa` files in the Appcircle server.

 If you have any other common loadbalancer, reverse proxy or firewall tool, you don't need to deploy another Nginx as a reverse proxy.
 You can configure your own tool.
 Here you can see the main logic to access Appcircle server from the internet.